wcko87/beatoraja-english-guide/Configuration.md

 beatoraja has [multiple gauges](Scores-and-Clears#gauges) you can play a song on.
 By default, if you select a gauge that is too difficult for you on a song, you fail the song.
 Gauge Auto Shift is a feature in beatoraja to "play" all the gauges at once.
 You are awarded the clear corresponding to the hardest gauge you clear the song on in that play.

 Note: beatoraja IRs may treat Gauge Auto Shift (GAS) clears differently.
+See the [IR services](Internet-Ranking-Services) page for more information.

 Visually, if you start on the EX-HARD gauge, running out of hp on EX-HARD will switch the gauge view to display the HARD gauge instead.
 Running out of hp on HARD makes it display GROOVE/EASY/ASSIST EASY, depending on which of the three is the hardest gauge where you are currently above the "passing" range.